dsmirnov88/Shelf-Space-Allocation/README.md

 The corresponding article was published in: _____________

-Follow the steps outlined below to perform your own shelf-space optimization: \n
+Follow the steps outlined below to perform your own shelf-space optimization:
 1. Data Import:
 1a.
 Use function ___ to export a set of MS Excel templates holding the required input data 1b.
 Use function ___ to import your data and convert it to the format requried by the package